zp100/Transgender_Surgeries/wiki/TransWiki/wiki/hair-removal/hair-removal.md

 > Defendants Kathy L. Rumer D.O., F.A.C.O.S. and Delaware Valley Aesthetics, PLLC d/b/a Rumer Cosmetic Surgery will prove that they complied with the standard of care in performing Roxanne Thompson's gender reassignment surgery on September 13, 2016. *Hair regrowth is a recognized complication of vaginoplasty.
 Complete hair removal, whether it is done pre-operatively or post-operatively is never guaranteed.* There are differing schools of thought on the subject of hair removal when performing gender reassignment surgery."

-Futher information on Dr Kather Rumer can be found in this wiki <span class="internal">[here](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/srs/usa-north-east/usa-north-east.md#kathy-lynn-rumer)</span>.
+Futher information on Dr Kather Rumer can be found in this wiki [here](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/srs/usa-north-east/usa-north-east.md#kathy-lynn-rumer).

 YouTube